 If a water fountain is not an option, try making your cat’s water more appealing.
-Drizzling the juice from tinned tuna is a way to do this.
+Drizzling the juice from tinned tuna is one way to achieve this.
 It won’t work for all cats, though.
 Remember, felines do not wish to mingle the scents of food and water.

 You could use a lower-sided dish, that doesn’t touch your cat’s muzzle.
 Cats don’t drink that much at a time anyway.
 Just be consistent with quantities.

-It’ll then put its paws into the dish to investigate.
+She’ll then put her paws into the dish to investigate.
 This contaminates the water in the eyes of your cat.
 It’s no different to keeping the water bowl too close to your cat’s food source.

 What is the Ideal Cat Food Dish Placement?

 Eating is almost a sacred experience for felines.
-Just because cats are food-focused animals, it doesn’t mean they’ll eat anywhere.
+Just because cats are food-focused animals, it doesn’t mean that she’ll eat anywhere.

-Avoid placing your cat’s food dish in the corner of a room.
+Avoid placing your cat’s food dish in the corner of the room.
 This is appealing to human sensibilities, as it keeps your cat out of the way.

 For a cat, corners are a worrying location.
-Felines feel very vulnerable when they’re eating.
-If they’re backed into a corner, they can’t see if somebody or something is approaching.
-More to the point, they have limited escape routes.
+Your cat will feel vulnerable when she’s eating.
+If she’s backed into a corner, she can’t see if somebody or something is approaching.
+More to the point, she has limited escape routes.

 Place your cat’s food dish in a quiet room.
 In theory, the kitchen is the ideal location.
 That’s where you cook and eat, and it can make your cat feel like part of the family.
 Most kitchens have wipe-clean floors too, which helps.

 In reality, your cat will struggle to eat when noise and people surround them.
-It’s very distracting, and they’d much rather eat in peace.
+It’s distracting, and she’d much rather eat in peace.

-If your cat seems reluctant to eat, look into where they enjoy spending time.
+If your cat seems reluctant to eat, look into where she enjoys spending time.
 This is especially important if you have multiple pets in the home.

 Separate feeding stations are always advisable.
-If one of your cats is dominant, it may bully its way into more food.
-The same also applies if one cat is a fast eater and another savors their meal.
+If one of your cats is dominant, she may bully her way into more food.
+The same also applies if one cat is a fast eater and another savors her meal.

-If your cat seems at their happiest in an elevated position, consider placing its food somewhere high.
+If your cat seems at her happiest in an elevated position, consider placing her food somewhere high.
 There will be safety considerations here.
 A desk may be suitable.

-Keep your cat’s food far away from a litter tray.
-Nothing reduces your feline’s appetite faster than the smell of its waste.
+Keep your cat’s food far away from her litter tray.
+Nothing reduces your feline’s appetite faster than the smell of her waste.